PrestaShop/prestashop.github.io/news/_posts/releases/prestashop-1-7-8-0-rc-release.md

 Deep work has been done around the correction of bugs in the product page, the upgrade from version 1.6.1.24 to version 1.7.8.0, and the multistore.

-Check out the [changelog](https://github.com/PrestaShop/PrestaShop/releases/tag/1.7.8.0-RC.1) to see in detail all the changes.
+Check out the [changelog](https://github.com/PrestaShop/PrestaShop/releases/tag/1.7.8.0-RC.1) to see all the changes in detail.

 All the major bugs have been treated, [the other minor](https://github.com/PrestaShop/PrestaShop/issues?q=+is%3Aissue+milestone%3A1.7.8.1+) will be fixed in the 1.7.8.1 release patch which will arrive soon.